advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 1.  **High Maintenance Cost**: Maintaining and testing two sets of codebases doubles the workload for this part.
 2.  **Regression Testing Challenges**: In practice, the new algorithm has led to several regression problems, some of which are difficult to address.
 3.  **Partial Problem-Solving**: The new algorithm may only partially address the requirements.
-In Group Replication¡¯s single-primary mode, it might not be universally applicable, as consistent read and write operations require all nodes to continuously communicate information.
+In Group Replication's single-primary mode, it might not be universally applicable, as consistent read and write operations require all nodes to continuously communicate information.

 ## 9.3 The Specific Implementation of Paxos Skip Optimization

-First, let¡¯s investigate the performance problems of the MySQL Mencius algorithm implementation.
+First, let's investigate the performance problems of the MySQL Mencius algorithm implementation.
 The following figure illustrates the network interaction status when the Mencius algorithm operates stably with a network delay of 10ms:

 ![](media/77d0c0bdc5ce8574c6ad319864abb032.png)